colekightlinger/History-of-World-Civilizations/README.md

 ![image](https://github.com/colekightlinger/History-of-World-Civilizations/assets/25617747/36e7c56f-7c31-4521-aea7-4b3f0ef5856f)
  <br>
-<h5> Blackwater Draw in New Mexico, the importance is the spikes of both charcoal and Iridium right around the begiining of the Younger Dryas period and how prior to this event their was no Iridium or charcoal anywhere in this sediment.(0) </h5>
+<h5> Blackwater Draw in New Mexico, the importance is the spikes of both charcoal and Iridium right around the beginning of the Younger Dryas period and how prior to this event their was no Iridium or charcoal anywhere in this sediment.(0) </h5>
   <br>
 <h4> 5 </h4>